 There are certain cars you’re supposed to use with the track that will actually make it through the hoop at the end.
 B likes to see if ALL of his cars will make it.
 Some are heavier and instead end up crashing into the baseboard below.

 Further down the left wall behind B’s door I created a magnet wall.
 It was pretty simple to do and is pretty cool.
 The hardest part was waiting for the paint to dry to finish the job.
-I believe I found the magnetic paint at Home Depot.
+I found the magnetic paint at Home Depot.
 I also purchased a cheap poster frame and painted it with the room’s accent color to frame the magnet area.

-Magnet Wall Steps
+Make Your Own Magnet Wall

 - Apply two coats of magnetic paint (it’s black)